-Imperative Emphasize global education
+IMPERATIVE Emphasize global education

-Emphasize global education RECOGNIZING THAT ITS SPHERE OF CHRISTIAN INFLUENCE is the world itself, Baylor must prepare its graduates to enter a pluralistic and global society.
+RECOGNIZING THAT ITS SPHERE OF CHRISTIAN INFLUENCE is the world itself, Baylor must prepare its graduates to enter a pluralistic and global society.
 To strengthen our efforts in international education, we will increase the number and quality of Baylor's international programs, raise the level of participation by students in study-abroad programs and the percentage of international students on campus, expand international opportunities for faculty and graduate students, enrich the quality and application of the study of modern foreign languages and gather an ethnically diverse faculty and student body.
-PROGRESS SUMMARY IMPERATIVE GOALS 1.
-Increase the number and quality of Baylor's international programs.
-The number of Baylor's international programs has increased, from 50 programs in fiscal year 2002 to 93 programs in fiscal year in 2010.
+PROGRESS SUMMARY IMPERATIVE GOALS Increase the number and quality of Baylor's international programs.
+The number of Baylor's international programs has increased, from 50 programs in fiscal year 2002 to 93 programs in fiscal year in 2011.
+In addition, there are six mission trips that include academic credit.
 2. Raise the level of participation by students in study abroad programs.
-The level of participation by students in study abroad programs has fluctuated between fiscal year 2003 and fiscal year 2010.
-There was a decline in participation between fiscal year 2002 and fiscal year 2003 which can be attributed to the events of September 11, 2001.
+The level of participation by students in study abroad programs has fluctuated between fiscal year 2003 and fiscal year 2011.
+There was a decline in participation between fiscal year 2002 and fiscal year 2003 which can be attributed to the events of Sept.
+11, 2001.
 3. Increase the percentage of international students on campus.
 The percentage of undergraduate international students on campus has remained relatively constant since fiscal year 2005.
-The percentage of international graduate students has declined between fiscal year 2005 and 2010.
+The percentage of international graduate students has declined between fiscal year 2005 and 2011.
 4. Expand international opportunities for faculty and graduate students.
-The number of international programs has increased from 50 in fiscal year 2002 to 93 in fiscal year 2010.
+The number of international programs has increased from 50 in fiscal year 2002 to 99 in fiscal year 2011.
 This increase has expanded opportunities for faculty and students.
 PROGRESS IN DEPTH GOAL 1 Increase the number and quality of Baylor's international programs.
 The number of international programs at Baylor has been steadily increasing since fiscal year 2002.
-[Fig. 11.1]
+[Fig. 11.1] As of 2011, there are 93 study abroad programs and six mission trips that include academic credit.

 All programs are available online for review and consideration by parents and students.
+The department website is under reconstruction to provide better information.
 Safety and security procedures have been implemented by Baylor based upon consultation with third-party experts.
 Pre-departure orientation and information sessions are provided to assist students in preparing for their international experience.
-Now online, the BearsAbroad program tracks all elements of the study abroad program.
-Baylor continually explores ways to make the administrative process as simple and efficient as possible while maintaining a high level of safety.
+BearsAbroad, an online management tool for study abroad, continues to track all elements of the study abroad.
+Another method, Bear Tracker, is also in place to track international movement of all students, faculty and staff.
+Baylor continually explores ways to make the administration process as simple and efficient as possible while maintaining a high level of safety.
 Fig. 11.1 Number of international programs